CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/DJ/Tech/index.md

 [How New Tech Takes Your Job](./FORTRAN.md)

 [Juneteenth and the Liberating Power of Information](./Juneteenth24.md)

 <!--
 [CSU - Computer Science Universe](./CSU.md)
- Building a Computer Science Universe-ity @ CodeCrew -- Render, BITCON, BTC?
+How the world can benefit from a more integrated and base understanding of logic/computational thinking Building a Computer Science Universe-ity @ CodeCrew -- Render, BITCON, BTC?
     Teaching CS
         What is CS